HomeFacilities Directory › CLAYTON COUNTY PRISON

 Read the investigation: “Dunked, Stacked and Served: Why Georgia Prison Trays Are Making People Sick”

-Sexual Violence and a System That Won’t Protect
+Sexual Violence and the State’s Refusal to Protect

-The Department of Justice’s October 2024 investigation found that sexual assault is “rampant” in Georgia’s prisons and that GDC does not reasonably protect incarcerated people, including LGBTI individuals, from sexual harm.
-Of 456 sexual-abuse allegations recorded systemwide in 2022, only 35 were substantiated (7.7%).
-GDC’s own consultants reviewed 388 PREA investigation files and found that not a single one met the law’s standards.
-Georgia has never submitted a PREA certification of full compliance to the U.S. Department of Justice in the two decades the law has been in effect.
-The DOJ documented at-knifepoint sexual assaults at Pulaski State Prison, and GPS has tracked multiple staff arrests for sexual assault at other facilities, including the November 2024 Cameron Cheeks plea at Lee Arrendale State Prison — a hire-fire-rehire case that GPS treats as an artifact of the staffing and hiring-standards collapse.
+The October 2024 DOJ findings letter also declared that sexual assault is “rampant” in Georgia prisons and that GDC does not reasonably protect incarcerated people from sexual harm — including LGBTI individuals.
+Of 456 sexual-abuse allegations recorded in 2022, only 35 were substantiated, a rate of 7.7%.
+GDC’s own consultants, PREA Auditors of America, reviewed 388 Prison Rape Elimination Act investigation files in May 2022 and found that not a single one met the law’s standards.
+Georgia has never submitted a PREA certification of full compliance to the U.S. Department of Justice in the law’s two-decade history.

 Location